Calibrating Expressions of Certainty: Discussions

+\paragraph{Limitations and Future Work} Our study demonstrates that radiologists can improve their calibration by strictly following our proposed calibration method.
+However, it remains to be investigated how receptive radiologists are to calibration-improving suggestions and whether they can mentally adjust their use of certainty phrases effectively.
+Conducting a clinical study to assess these behavioral aspects would provide valuable insights into the practical benefits of our work.

-In this work, we treat certainty phrases as probability distributions rather than confidence scores.
-Building on this premise, we generalize estimators for computing ECE, which yields smooth calibration curves in reliability diagrams.
-Furthermore, we introduce an optimal transport post-hoc calibration method that provides an interpretable calibration map.
-We demonstrate the effectiveness of our approach in calibrating both radiologists and language models, providing valuable insights into their calibration characteristics and offering a lightweight tool to improve their calibration.
+\paragraph{Conclusions} This work presents a novel approach to modeling certainty phrases as probability distributions instead of fixed confidence scores.
+By adopting this perspective, we generalize existing estimators for ECE and introduce a smooth calibration curve for reliability diagrams.
+Additionally, we propose an interpretable post-hoc calibration method based on optimal transport that provides actionable calibration maps.
+Our method effectively calibrates both radiologists and language models, providing valuable insights into their calibration characteristics while serving as a lightweight tool for improving calibration.
 We believe our work will be useful for understanding and improving both human and computational models that communicate uncertainty through natural language.